 Also, mind the aspect ratio factor to avoid the content being cropped in your app.

-#7 Mind the color
+#7 Mind the colour

-The standard sRGB colour system of the iPhones have been replaced by an advanced P3 colour space in the iPhone X, which is able to produce far better, richer and more saturated colours.
+The standard sRGB colour system of the iPhones has been replaced by an advanced P3 colour space in the iPhone X, which is able to produce far better, richer and more saturated colours.
 The app developers can use the iPhone’s perfect colour combinations to enhance the visual appearance of their app content.

-Make sure to check the official Apple developers platform and UIKit for more details and suggestions related to app development for the iPhone X. Feel free to add more suggestions and tips in the comments section below.
+Make sure to check the official Apple developer’s platform and UIKit for more details and suggestions related to app development for the iPhone X. Feel free to add more suggestions and tips in the comments section below.